limbo018/Limbo/Readme.md

 make install CXX=g++ CC=gcc (default for Linux) make install CXX=clang++ CC=clang (default for Mac/Darwin)
 ```
+These two options do not work with some third party packages such as OpenBlas, csdp, etc., which call gcc and gfortran as compilers.
+Users may need to configure the corret compilers themselves for these packages.
+The default gcc under Mac/Darwin is wrapped by clang, so it compiles in general.

 ### 3. Customize CXXSTDLIB and CXXSTD options